lord/fightclub/README.md

     heroku create
     git push heroku master

-Fight club also requires the Redis Cloud Heroku plugin and a Postgres database to properly deploy to Heroku.
-You can get small instances of both for free, with these commands:

-    heroku addons:add rediscloud
-    heroku addons:add heroku-postgresql:dev

-For local testing, you can spoof Redis Cloud by creating a local Redis server and running this command before you start the server (replace the port number with your redis' port number):

-    export REDISCLOUD_URL="redis://:yourpasswordhere@localhost:6379"

 Starting the server on your local machine is as simple as running `foreman start`.